-You're going to want to set that aside and let it dry.
+Set the monitor deck aside and let it dry.
 You don't want to be firing 18ga pins into it until the glue has had time to be of some use.

 After letting it dry, draw light pencil lines along the cross-hatch pattern made by the framing.
 You'll use these to know where to fire the pins after the sheet has been applied to the framework.